-Lambton Quay is the perfect place to stay in Wellington for business travellers and visitors willing to spend a little more for a great hotel close to the best that Wellington offers.
+For business travellers, Lambton Quay is the perfect place to stay in Wellington.
+It’s also a fantastic choice for visitors willing to spend more for a great hotel close to the best that Wellington offers.

 Courtenay Place✔ Best area to stay in Wellington for foodies & nightlife

 Courtenay Place is one of central Wellington’s most well-known stretches.
 It’s located in the northern part of Te Aro, two blocks from the waterfront.
 Courtenay Place is a top destination in Wellington for eating, drinking, and entertainment.